premkashyap-official/Amazon-Web-Service-Guide/Nvidia/stable-video-diffusion-img2vid.md

 ```

 This command saves the server's JSON response to `response.json`, which you can then process to extract the base64 video data.

----

-This `curl` command provides a quick and easy way to test the API or integrate it into scripts and automation pipelines.